-What You Need to Know to Start Day Trading
+What You Need to Do to Start Day Trading

 If you want to start day trading, here are five things you need to plan for

 Starting to day trade isn't a decision to be taken lightly.
-It is possible to be successful and earn a good living trading only a few hours per day, but that many months away for people just starting out.
-The first year is tough; there are lots of ups and downs and the only real goal should be not to lose everything.
-Still interested?
-If you still want to start day trading, then here are five things you need to plan for in order to put yourself on the right path.
+It is possible to be successful and earn a good living trading only a few hours per day, but that goal is many months away for people just starting out.
+The first year is tough; there are lots of ups and downs, and your first realistic goal should be to not lose everything.
+If you still want to start day trading, there are five things you need to do in order to put yourself on the right path.

 Day trading isn't something to do on a whim.
 It requires a sound and rehearsed method that gives you a statistical edge on each trade you make.